 My Academic Research Into Prenatal Hormonal Influences on Gender and Sexual Development in Men and Women, 1995 to 2020 (DES Research)

-Evaluation of Existing Published Research on Prenatal Hormones and Gender Development:
+Background of Existing Research on Prenatal Hormones and Psychosexual Development in Males and Females

 There is far less long-term research on prenatal exposure to estrogens in males and psychosexual development (cite Yalom, Green and Fisk, 1973, Journal of the American Medical Association and Meyer-Bahlburg, 1978, published in the journal Pediatrics).
 This is an area that I have researched in depth and which led me to launch an online research network in 1999: DES-Sons International Research Network.

 DES, the abbreviation for “Diethylstilbestrol“, is a non-steroidal estrogenic drug and sex hormone that was given to millions of women in the U.S. and other countries during the 1940s to 1970s (and beyond) for management of pregnancy.
 An estimated 5 to 10 million “DES daughters” and “DES Sons” were born in the U.S. and many more in Canada, Europe, and Australia.
 DES is classified as an endocrine disruptor because of its detrimental effects on the development of the endocrine system.

 A substantial array of adverse effects of DES has been documented in mothers and their offspring.
 The scope of reported effects has included cancer, physiological effects in daughters and sons, hormonal disorders, and psychiatric consequences.
 Additionally, several studies investigating the psychosexual effects of DES exposure in male and in females have been developed since 1959.

 An extensive body of medical literature has been published about DES as early as 1939.
 The largest array of publications has been released since the early 1970s, when prenatal DES exposure in females was linked to a rare form of vaginal cancer.
 Here is an excellent, if somewhat dated research article from 2013: